Sunrise DC: 15 Unforgettable Spots to Start Your Day Right

 Merchant Marine Memorial

-Don’t sell this valuable sunrise spot short just because it doesn’t have the same altitude as some of its competitors.
+Don’t sell this valuable sunrise sunset spot short just because it doesn’t have the same altitude as some of its competitors.
 The Merchant Marine Memorial waterside spot gives it the perfect outlook over the Potomac with the Washington Memorial as its centerpiece.

 The grassy knoll on the east side of the memorial is an ideal vantage point to see DC’s skyline, framed with romantic willow trees on either side.
+During civil twilight, the scene becomes especially magical, casting a beautiful glow over the area.

 Even better: the whole of Columbia Island is highly bike accessible: why not warm up with an early bike ride on the way to your sunrise show?